Vertex Ramsey properties of randomly perturbed graphs: Introduction

 \subsection{Some intuition for vertex Ramsey problems in randomly perturbed graphs}

 In this section our aim is to convince the reader that the vertex Ramsey problem for randomly perturbed graphs is in general more subtle than its counterpart in the random graph setting.

-In Theorem~\ref{thm:onegraphthreshold} the threshold is \emph{universal} in the following sense: the threshold for $G(n,p)$ being $(H,r)_v$-Ramsey is the point above which every linear sized subset of $G(n,p)$ w.h.p. contains a copy of $H$.
-It is easy to see that this property guarantees a graph is $(H,r)_v$-Ramsey (as one of the colour classes in any vertex $r$-colouring will have linear size).
+In Theorem~\ref{thm:onegraphthreshold} the threshold is \emph{universal} in the following sense: the threshold for $G(n,p)$ being $(H,\ell)_v$-Ramsey is the point above which every linear sized subset of $G(n,p)$ w.h.p.\ contains a copy of $H$.
+It is easy to see that this property guarantees a graph is $(H,\ell)_v$-Ramsey (as one of the colour classes in any vertex $\ell$-colouring will have linear size).
 Thus, crucially the `reason' for the location of the threshold is the \emph{same} for every graph $H$ (that is not a matching).
 Moreover, this reason is independent of the number of colours used.

 Similarly, the threshold in Theorem~\ref{thm:kreuterthresholds} is universal.
-Indeed, given \emph{any} sequence of graphs $H_1,\ldots, H_r$ as in the theorem, the intuition behind the threshold for the property of $G(n,p)$ being $(H_1,\dots, H_r)_v$-Ramsey is the same: the threshold is the point at which the expected number of vertex-disjoint copies of $H_r$ is roughly the same order of magnitude as the maximal order of a $H_{r-1}$-free subgraph of $G(n,p)$.
+Indeed, given \emph{any} sequence of graphs $H_1,\ldots, H_\ell$ as in the theorem, the intuition behind the threshold for the property of $G(n,p)$ being $(H_1,\dots, H_\ell)_v$-Ramsey is the same: the threshold is the point at which the expected number of vertex-disjoint copies of $H_\ell$ is roughly the same order of magnitude as the maximal order of a $H_{\ell-1}$-free subgraph of $G(n,p)$.
 (See the discussion in~\cite{kreuter1996threshold}.)
-Again this threshold does not depend on the number $r$ of colours.
+Again this threshold does not depend on the number $\ell$ of colours.

-On the other hand, the threshold for the perturbed vertex Ramsey problem can depend on the number of colours.
-Indeed, we saw in Corollary~\ref{thm:cliques} that for every $ t\geq 3$ and $d\in (0,1/2)$ the number of random edges required to ensure an $n$-vertex graph of density $d$ is w.h.p. $(K_t,2)_v$-Ramsey is significantly smaller than $p(n;K_t,2,0)$; that is, significantly smaller than the number of edges needed to ensure $G(n,p)$ is w.h.p. $(K_t,2)_v$-Ramsey.
-On the other hand, given any $r \geq 4$, we actually have that $p(n;K_{t},r,d)=p(n;K_{t},r,0)$ for all $d\in (0,1/2]$.
+On the other hand, the intuition behind where the parameter $m^*(K_r,H;k)$ comes from is more involved than the intuition for Theorems~\ref{thm:onegraphthreshold} and~\ref{thm:kreuterthresholds}; we discuss this more when proving Theorem~\ref{thm:main}.
+Moreover, the threshold for the perturbed vertex Ramsey problem can depend on the number of colours.
+Indeed, we saw in Corollary~\ref{thm:cliques} that for every $ r\geq 3$ and $d\in (0,1/2)$ the number of random edges required to ensure an $n$-vertex graph of density $d$ is w.h.p.\ $(K_r,2)_v$-Ramsey is significantly smaller than $p(n;K_r,2,0)$; that is, significantly smaller than the number of edges needed to ensure $G(n,p)$ is w.h.p.\ $(K_r,2)_v$-Ramsey.
+On the other hand, given any $\ell \geq 4$, we actually have that $p(n;K_{r},\ell,d)=p(n;K_{r},\ell,0)$ for all $d\in (0,1/2]$.
 In fact, this phenomenon is part of a more general observation.